Ewicks/advanced-banking-system-proj-3/README.md

 - I used this video to help me fetch data using an api, because this was something I was not familiar with.
 [Api video](https://www.youtube.com/watch?v=ECJjjZ_iijc&t=1s)

+- I used a students repository for inspiration [link to repository](https://github.com/RiyadhKh4n/CoinFrog)

 - Mentor (Tim Nelson)

 - Tutor support